mahoneyr/AnythingLLM_File-Manager/README.md

+*Currently available as Version 0.9 (BETA)*

 # AnythingLLM File Management Backend 🚀

-A Django-based backend service that automatically manages file synchronization between a local directory and AnythingLLM.
-This service monitors file changes, handles uploads, updates, and deletions, while managing workspaces in AnythingLLM.
+A Django-powered backend service that automates file and workspace management in AnythingLLM through configurable environment settings.
+The service creates a synchronized mirror of your local filesystem structure within AnythingLLM, automatically handling workspace creation and document embedding.
+This eliminates the need for manual file management - simply place files in the designated directory and the system handles all workspace organization and embedding processes automatically.

 ## Features ✨